sim3745/task-tracker/README.md

 ## To Do/Known bugs:
 - ~~Make the Clear button work~~
-- Implement a database for logging in instead of saving data to local storage (low priority)
+- ~~Checkmarks should not appear in the "Completed Tasks" section~~
+- Editing a new task is only available after site refresh
 - Finish styles
-- ~~Checkmarks should not appear in the "Completed Tasks" section~~